 Born at Leamington, Ontario on 22 August 1871, son of Alexander G. Harris and Sarah M. Williams, he was educated at Forrest, Ingersoll, and Parkhill before attending Victoria College at Cobourg from 1888 to 1891.
 He came to Manitoba in 1891 and taught at Elgin School to mid-December.
-He then attended a ten-week training course for teachers at Virden under the supervision of S. E. Lang.
-He then taught at Mayville School from March to December 1892 and at Binscarth School from January to December 1893.
+He attended a ten-week training course for teachers at Virden under the supervision of Sidney Edward Lang, then taught at Mayville School from March to December 1892 and at Binscarth School from January to December 1893.

 Ontario birth registration, Ancestry.